Financial Abuse

 Senior retrieves bill from wallet.

-Financial abuse is the most common form of adult abuse in seniors, older adults, and vulnerable adults.
+Financial abuse is the most common form of abuse experienced by older adults and vulnerable adults.

-Financial abuse often takes place simultaneously with other forms of abuse, like psychological abuse, and is frequently committed by someone the abused person knows, like a friend, family member, or caregiver.
-Having a network of support is key both to preventing and identifying financial abuse.
+It often occurs alongside other forms of abuse, such as psychological or emotional abuse, and is frequently committed by someone the person knows — including a family member, friend, or caregiver.
+Staying connected to a trusted network of family, friends, and community supports is key to preventing and identifying financial abuse.

 Documents